Fare-Dash-NYC/Fare-Dash/Press-Release.md

 > Fare Evasion to prison pipeline.

 ## Mission Statement
-> Fare Dash is a platform that provides real-time updates of reported police sightings at stations, and direct donations to provide metro cards to eligible users.
+> Fare Dash is a platform that provides real-time updates of police sightings at stations, and access to a reduced MTA fare by allowing users to make onsite reports of police activity and gifting a metro card to those who are eligible with the goal of decreasing the number of people receiving $100 fines for fare evasion.

 ## Summary
 > The MTA released slides showing fare evasion rising to historically high levels on subways and even more so on buses.